-Follitropin α, lutropin α.
+Follitropin alfa, lutropin alfa.

-Pharmacotherapeutic Group: Gonadotrophins.
-ATC Code: G03GA05/G03GA07.
+Pharmacotherapeutic group: Gonadotrophins.
+ATC code: G03GA05/G03GA07.

-In 1 clinical study of women with hypogonadotropic hypogonadism and an endogenous serum LH concentration <1.2 IU/L, the appropriate dose of lutropin α was investigated.
-A dose of lutropin α 75 IU daily (in combination with follitropin α 150 IU) resulted in adequate follicular development and oestrogen production.
-A dose of lutropin α 25 IU daily (in combination with follitropin α 150 IU) resulted in insufficient follicular development.
-Therefore, administration of <1 vial of Pergoveris daily may provide too little LH activity to ensure adequate follicular development.
+In one clinical study of women with hypogonadotrophic hypogonadism and an endogenous serum LH concentration below 1.2 IU/L the appropriate dose of r-hLH (lutropin alfa) was investigated.
+A dose of 75 IU r-hLH daily (in combination with 150 IU follitropin alfa (r-hFSH)) resulted in adequate follicular development and oestrogen production.
+A dose of 25 IU r-hLH daily (in combination with 150 IU follitropin alfa) resulted in insufficient follicular development.
+Therefore, administration of less than one vial of Pergoveris daily may provide too little LH-activity to ensure adequate follicular development.

-Toxicology: Preclinical Safety Data: Nonclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated-dose toxicity and genotoxicity.
+Toxicology: Preclinical safety data: Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity and genotoxicity.

-In clinical trials, these patients were defined by an endogenous serum LH level < 1.2 IU/L.
+In clinical trials, these patients were defined by an endogenous serum LH level < 1.2 IU/l.

 Treatment with Pergoveris should be initiated under the supervision of a physician experienced in the treatment of fertility problems.

 Treatment should be tailored to the individual patient's response as assessed by measuring follicle size by ultrasound and oestrogen response.
 A recommended regimen commences with one vial of Pergoveris daily.
 If less than one vial of Pergoveris daily is used, the follicular response may be unsatisfactory because the amount of lutropin alfa may be insufficient (see Pharmacology: Pharmacodynamics under Actions).
-If an FSH dose increase is deemed appropriate, dose adaptation should preferably be after 7 to 14 day intervals and preferably by 37.5 to 75 IU increments using a licensed follitropin α preparation.
-It may be acceptable to extend the duration of stimulation in any 1 cycle to up to 5 weeks.
+If an FSH dose increase is deemed appropriate, dose adaptation should preferably be after 7-14 day intervals and preferably by 37.5-75 IU increments using a licensed follitropin alfa preparation.
+It may be acceptable to extend the duration of stimulation in any one cycle to up to 5 weeks.

-When an optimal response is obtained, a single injection of hCG 5000-10,000 IU should be administered 24-48 hrs after the last Pergoveris injection.
+When an optimal response is obtained, a single injection of 5,000 to 10,000 IU hCG should be administered 24-48 hours after the last Pergoveris injection.
 The patient is recommended to have coitus on the day of, and on the day following, hCG administration.
 Alternatively, intrauterine insemination (IUI) may be performed.
 Luteal phase support may be considered since lack of substances with luteotrophic activity (LH/hCG) after ovulation may lead to premature failure of the corpus luteum.
 If an excessive response is obtained, treatment should be stopped and hCG withheld.
 Treatment should recommence in the next cycle at a dose of FSH lower than that of the previous cycle.

-In clinical trials, patients with severe FSH and LH deficiency were defined by an endogenous serum LH level <1.2 IU/L as measured in a central laboratory.
+In clinical trials, patients with severe FSH and LH deficiency were defined by an endogenous serum LH level <1.2 IU/l as measured in a central laboratory.
 However, it should be taken into account that there are variations between LH measurements performed in different laboratories.
-In these trials, the ovulation rate per cycle was 70-75%.
+In these trials the ovulation rate per cycle was 70-75%.

 Pergoveris contains potent gonadotrophic substances capable of causing mild to severe adverse reactions, and should only be used by physicians who are thoroughly familiar with infertility problems and their management.
 Gonadotrophin therapy requires a certain time commitment by physicians and supportive health professionals, as well as the availability of appropriate monitoring facilities.
 In women, safe and effective use of Pergoveris calls for monitoring of ovarian response with ultrasound, alone or preferably in combination with measurement of serum oestradiol levels, on a regular basis.
 There may be a degree of interpatient variability in response to FSH/LH administration, with a poor response to FSH/LH in some patients.
 The lowest effective dose in relation to the treatment objective should be used in women.

 Self-administration of Pergoveris should only be performed by patients who are well motivated, adequately trained and with access to expert advice.

-Pergoveris contains sodium <1 mmol (23 mg)/dose ie, essentially "sodium-free".
+Pergoveris contains less than 1 mmol sodium (23 mg) per dose, i.e. essentially "sodium-free".

 Before starting treatment, the couple's infertility should be assessed as appropriate and putative contraindications for pregnancy evaluated.
-In particular, patients should be evaluated for the following: Hypothyroidism, adrenocortical deficiency, hyperprolactinemia and pituitary or hypothalamic tumours.
+In particular, patients should be evaluated for the following: hypothyroidism, adrenocortical deficiency, hyperprolactinemia and pituitary or hypothalamic tumours.

 Appropriate specific treatment should be given.